-Create your own is a vacation spot where you can experience first-hand what it’s like to live a different life that makes a difference: food from your own garden, water from your own spring and electricity from your solar panels.
+Create your own is our project in which we would like to inspire and empower you to take the first steps towards different life that makes a difference: food from your own garden, water from your spring and electricity from your solar panels.
 That is what we call “off-grid, low-cost, low-impact natural living”.

 In the years that we’ve lived here since 2012, we learned what it takes to start over somewhere new trying to live as self-sufficiently as possible.
 Sometimes we had to learn the hard way and saw weeks of hard work going down the drain in a matter of seconds.
 For the most part though, we enjoy our new life and love to find ways of making it even more pleasant and simpler.

 We’d love to share our knowledge and experiences with you if you’d like to follow in our footsteps but need help, inspiration and a map of where the pitfalls lie, or if you’re curious about exploring a whole different way of living.

 A few words about Jasper & Steph

 In 2012, we (Jasper & Steph) embarked on a special journey that would turn our lives around.
 We visited many places where people lived in harmony with nature in a different, self-sufficient way.
 You can find information about our trip and the movies we’ve made along the way here.

 Before this life-changing journey, Jasper had been an independent entrepreneur working as director, cameraman and video producer for broadcasters, companies and governments.
 Check out some of his work here.

 Jasper: “The skills you need to direct and successfully produce a television program came in amazingly handy when we got here: solution-focused thinking, getting the most out of a limited budget and especially not giving up: continuing and adapting after disappointments is very important here.”